 Marked as helpful0 -

-- @Rahulgit3D2YSubmitted almost 2 years ago
+- @Rahulgit3D2YSubmitted about 2 years ago

 some help with hover would be appriciatted

-@iSoyecodesPosted almost 2 years agoHello, if you would like to add a hover effect to an image similar to the design, i used CSS to place the image.
+@iSoyecodesPosted about 2 years agoHello, if you would like to add a hover effect to an image similar to the design, i used CSS to place the image.
 I first entered these basic HTML codes:

 <div class="card-img"> <div class="card-layer"> </div> </div>